Author: Rosemin Anderson

 Ask yourself: which touchpoints are customers interacting with (or about) you on?
 And how can you offer more personalised experiences that span across all of them?

 The answer is usually by collecting and harnessing data.
 Lots of it.
-Again, the right software tools can help you here, by sifting through seemingly disparate data from a multitude of channels and finding links that tie customers into much more focused groups.
+Again, the right software tools can help you here.
+By sifting through seemingly disparate data from a multitude of channels, you can find links that tie customers into much more focused groups along a well-defined journey.

 4. Orchestrate the customer journey